MERN-Tanu/Advance-JavaScript/Frontend-by-Sanket/Javascript/hof/Readme.md

   const result = arr.filter(oddOrEven);
   console.log(result);

----
+Output:  [2, 4, 6, 8]
 ```

 # Reduce is HOF available for array
 - Reduce also takes a function f as an argument,
-- What reduce does is, It is one by one goes to every element of the array
+- What reduce does , It is one by one goes to every element of the array
 - Say the current element is arr[i]
 - Reduce will pass this element to the function f, and accumulate the result of further function calls
-- With this particular result
+ With this particular result
--

 ```
 const arr = [1, 2, 3, 4, 5, 6];
 function sum(preResult, currResult) {